DPavanKrishna/GeoHealth-Care/README.md

 Showcase Presentation

-The project overview is available in the PowerPoint file located in the Documentation folder:
+The project overview is available in the PowerPoint file located in the https://github.com/Dinesh-1208/GeoHealth-Care/blob/master/GeoHealth-Revolutionizing-Healthcare-Accessibility.pptx

 GeoHealth: Revolutionizing Healthcare Accessibility